emgong/double-takes/app/posts/2016-02-10-reasonable-interviewing.md

 You say, "The simplest thing is probably to just to pair with them and see if we can get any work done, let's just do that."
 That seems ok, right?
 Someone points out that we should be getting more than one opinion on each candidate, you say, "No problem, we can pair with them twice!"
-While you're in love with the idea of completely avoiding the traditional interview, you're forced to concede when someone points out that we should be asking at least a couple of questions about how to be a consultant.
+You're in love with the idea of completely avoiding the traditional interview (whiteboard coding? real coding is better, puzzle questions? again trumped by actually writing code), but after some discussion you're forced to concede when someone points out that we should be asking at least a couple of questions about how to be a consultant.

 So far, the process looks something like this: